 Eyelid Surgery is a procedure that removes excess baggy skin to give a more youthful and rejuvenated appearance.
 Many patients choose blepharoplasty because the procedure can really wake up a tired face and create a brighter, happier expression by reducing droopy or hooded eyelids and eliminating bags under the eyes, you can achieve a much younger, fresher appearance.

 We have had a variety of patients who have undergone Eyelid Surgery.
 Usually, this is to remove excess or sagging skin above the eyelids.
 Our surgeons have performed complicated procedures involving reconstruction after cancer resection as well as aesthetic blepharoplasty, so have a full array of skills to safely guide you through the best form of surgery for you.

-We have treated around 250 patients for Blepharoplasty , and also have extensive skills over other pure cosmetic clinics In that we also do reconstruction surgery due to trauma or cancer resection.
+We have treated over 3250 patients for Blepharoplasty , and also have extensive skills over other pure cosmetic clinics In that we also do reconstruction surgery due to trauma or cancer resection.
 This includes reconstruction after cancer resection, aesthetic blepharoplasty and lid ptosis.
 Rest assured, you are in the best hands.

 We are world-renowned in cosmetic and eye surgery, our focus is simply on you and the service we provide you.
 We back what we say by offering all our work with lifetime support and five years of free aftercare.